 We keep Britain moving.
 The railway brings together families and friends, and opens up communities to opportunities: jobs; clients and customers.
 It helps businesses and the national economy to grow – and it’s our job to look after it.

-Day-to-day operations are devolved to our eight routes across Britain.
+Day-to-day operations are devolved to our nine routes across Britain.
 It means we’re able to make better decisions at the local level about running and improving the railway, while passengers reap the benefits of closer cooperation with local train companies.

 This is what we call the thousands of engineers and contractors on the railway who work day and night to maintain, repair, improve and operate railway infrastructure.